serious-44/ssp/README.md

 This page describes how to install the git client. https://stackoverflow.com/questions/27708127/setup-git-in-qt-creator

-On Ubuntu Linux, things get more difficult.
+On Ubuntu Linux, intalling QtCreator is more complex.

-The qtdesigner ubuntu package is too old for a QT5 application.
+The qtcreator ubuntu package is too old for a QT5 application.
 Trolltech changed ther download procedure, so the tips on askubuntu don't work any more.
 Use http://download.qt.io/official_releases/qtcreator/4.3/4.3.0/qt-creator-opensource-linux-x86_64-4.3.0.run

 It doesn't install the development libraries -- use the package manager of your distribution.
 (The package names are messed up. https://askubuntu.com/questions/508503/whats-the-development-package-for-qt5-in-14-04)

-This video describes how to use github with the command line tool. https://www.youtube.com/watch?v=qlPSV7Bs3rE
+This video describes how to use the git command line tools wit qtcreator and github. https://www.youtube.com/watch?v=qlPSV7Bs3rE